-Nnee Bich'o Nii is constantly completing ridership surveys to ensure that services are current and meeting the needs of the riders.
+Current Coordination/Needs: Nnee Bich'o Nii is currently involved in the Greater Gila County Feasibility Study with ridership surveys to ensure that services are current and meeting the needs of the riders for Gila & Pinal Counties.
 During multiple surveys, riders identified that there was a need and desire for the Nnee Bich'o Nii to provide expanded services to the White Mountain Apache Tribe.
-Many tribal members from the White Mountain Apache Tribe and the San Carlos Apache Tribe are related and desire to meet with family members residing on the reservation with a connector route would allow employment-related services for these individuals.
-Discussions were held with the White Mountain Apache Tribe regarding feasibility which culminated in the submission of a planning grant through the Tribal Transit Program (TTP) by the San Carlos Apache Tribe, Nnee Bich'o Nii Transit Program.
-Another is the establishment of a Safford Circular Route to begin in the fall of 2016.
-Continue our coordinated runs with Cobre Valley Transit (CVT) from Globe-Miami.
+Many tribal members from the White Mountain Apache Tribe and the San Carlos Apache Tribe are related and desire to meet with family members residing on the reservation with a seasonal connector route would allow employment-related services for these individuals.
+Discussions were held with the White Mountain Apache Tribe regarding feasibility which culminated in the submission of a planning grant through the Tribal Transit Program (TTP) by the San Carlos Apache Tribe, Nnee Bich'o Nii Transit Program, where our goal will be met April 2018.
+Another is the establishment of a Safford Circular Route to begin in the Fall of 2018.
+We have continued our efforts to work on our coordinated runs with Cobre Valley Transit (CVT) from Globe-Miami.